 Click the list you want to manage.

 Now you'll see all updates from the members of the list.
-To manage list members, click the Manage List button on the right and click Add/Remove Friends.
+To manage list members, click the Manage List button on the right and click Edit List.

-Click to add or remove a person.
-The check mark, of course, means the friend is in the list.
+By default, only list member are displayed.
+Select Friends from the combo box on the top left and then click to add or remove a person.
+The check mark means the friend is on the list.
 You can also filter friends by name using the Search box on the top right.

 You can also choose which types of updates you want to receive from members of a list.
 Click Manage List and then click Choose Update Types.